Vibrant life in gathering together.

 For those seeking grand Anglican and classical music, contemporary language, a welcoming experience for children, and a more vibrant worship experience.
 Streamed live every Sunday.
 Sign up to attend here.
 Reservation is required for in-person attendance.

 For children ages 3-11.
 This service includes music, movement, prayers, and a gospel story in age-appropriate language.
-In-person Children’s Chapel has been temporarily suspended.
-Instead, join us online every Sunday at 9:00 AM.
+Children’s Chapel is back in-person, please click here to sign up for our main worship service to be included.

 Due to current circumstances, Toddler Time has been temporarily suspended.
 For ages 18 months-3 years.
 This service involves songs and music, and is more exploratory to meet the developmental needs of this age group.
 Runs concurrently with the first half of the 10:15/10:21 services.
 Parents welcome but not required.
 Takes place in the Children’s Center.